- Can I return tickets if I can no longer attend a performance?

 - I came to a performance recently and left some property behind?

-Any lost property will be held at stage door for a period of three months.
-After this time it will be donated to a local charity or recycled.
-Please contact stage door on 0116 233 3029 or firstname.lastname@example.org.
+Any lost property will be held at stage door for a period of four weeks.
+Items not collected within this period will be donated to a local charity or recycled.
+Please contact stage door email@example.com.

 - What do I do if I am unhappy with the quality of a performance?